bitst0rm-pub/Formatter/README.md

     // Remember and restore cursor position, selections and bookmarks
     // each time a file is closed and re-opened.
     // This is helpful to resume your work from where you left off.
+    // It does not remember the whole session as one might assume.
     "remember_session": true,

     // Configure the layout when opening new files.